 ~ Lim Chee Wah, TimeOut, Oct 2008

-Among musicians the group has previously worked with are Kevin Field, Associate Conductor of the Malaysian Philharmonic Orchestra (MPO), Adrian Lee from the United Kingdom, Roland Peelman of the Song Company from Australia, I Wayan Rajeg and Ben Pasaribu from Indonesia, and Gareth Farr from New Zealand.
+Their drive to explore new frontiers and push the boundaries of music has led them to collaborate with an impressive list of talented musicians.
+These include Adrian Lee from the UK, Kevin Field, Associate Conductor of the Malaysian Philharmonic Orchestra (MPO), Roland Peelman of the Song Company from Australia, I Wayan Rajeg and Ben Pasaribu from Indonesia and Gareth Farr from New Zealand.

 Through their artistic ingenuity and visionary approach, Rhythm in Bronze leaves an indelible mark on the world of music.